argoproj/argo-cd/docs/operator-manual/user-management/index.md

 #### Example

-SSO `clientSecret` can thus be stored as a Kubernetes secret with the following manifests
+SSO `clientSecret` can thus be stored as a kubernetes secret with the following manifests

 `argocd-secret`:
 ```yaml